SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Security_Cassandra_TLS.md

 ## Generating the certificates

 > [!TIP]
-> We strongly recommend to use our [scripts for generating TLS certificates](https://github.com/SkylineCommunications/generate-tls-certificates), available on GitHub.
-There is a version of the script for linux and windows machines.
+> We strongly recommend that you use our [scripts for generating TLS certificates](https://github.com/SkylineCommunications/generate-tls-certificates), available on GitHub.
+There is a version of the script for Linux and Windows machines.

 To generate the certificates, you will need two tools: *openssl* and the *Java keytool*.
 Both of these can run on Linux and Windows.